Direction Matters: On the Implicit Bias of Stochastic Gradient Descent with Moderate Learning Rate: Preliminary

 Let $(x,y) \in \Rbb^d \times \Rbb$ be a pair of $d$-dimensional feature vector and $1$-dimensional label.
 We consider a linear regression problem with square loss defined as \(\ell(x,y; w) := (w^\top x - y)^2, \) where $w\in\Rbb^d$ is the model parameter.
 Let $\Dcal$ be the population distribution over $(x,y)$, then the test loss is \( L_{\Dcal}(w) := \expect[(x,y)\sim \Dcal]{\ell(x,y; w)}. \) Let $\Scal:=\{(x_i, y_i)\}_{i=1}^n$ be a training set of $n$ data points drawn i.i.d. from the population distribution $\Dcal$.
 Then the training/empirical loss is defined as the average of the individual loss over all training data points,

 We use $\{\eta_k\}$ to denote a \emph{learning rate scheme} (LR).
 Then \emph{gradient descent} (GD) iteratively performs the following update:

-Next we introduce \emph{mini-batch stochastic gradient descent} (SGD).\footnote{In this work we focus on SGD without replacement.
-Nonetheless our results can easily carry over to SGD with replacement using a high probability argument.} Let $b$ be the batch size.
+Next we introduce \emph{mini-batch stochastic gradient descent} (SGD).\footnote{In this paper we focus on SGD without replacement, nonetheless our results and techniques are ready to be extended to SGD with replacement as well.} Let $b$ be the batch size.
 For simplicity suppose $n = m b$ for an integer $m$ (number of mini-batches).
 Then at each epoch, SGD first randomly partitions the training set into $m$ disjoint mini-batches with size $b$, and then sequentially performs $m$ updates using the stochastic gradients calculated over the $m$ mini-batches.
 Specifically, at the $k$-th epoch, let the mini-batch index sets be $\Bcal^k_1, \Bcal^k_2, \dots, \Bcal^k_m$, where $|\Bcal^k_j| = b$ and $\bigcup_{j=1}^m \Bcal^k_j = \set{1,2,\dots,n}$, then SGD takes $m$ updates as follows

 We also write \( w_{k+1} = w_{k, m+1} \) and \( w_{k} = w_{k, 1} \) to be consistent with notations in \eqref{eq:gd}.